JonPSmith/GenericServices.StatusGeneric/README.md

     if (combinedNums <= 0)
         status.AddError("input must be positive", nameof(i));

-    //If you return a IStatusGeneric<T> and there are errors then the result will be set to default return status;
+    //If you return a IStatusGeneric<T> and there are errors then
+    //1. the result will be set to default value for that type
+    //2  The Message will be set to "Failed with xx errors" return status;
 }